Jump to section

 Many authors, speakers, and public personalities host podcasts, so if there’s someone you like on another platform, check their social media and find out if they have a podcast, too.
 Most will provide links to their show on platforms like iTunes, Stitcher, Anchor, and Spotify.

 Mental health is a pretty broad topic.
 Some programs specialize in spiritual health, entrepreneurship, mindfulness, personal development, or recovery — just to name a few.
-While you’re sure to find benefit in any podcast you listen to, you may really connect with one on a topic that’s relevant to you.
+While you’re sure to find benefits in any podcast you listen to, you may really connect with one on a topic that’s relevant to you.

 Podcasts are available for anyone to download, but they’re usually geared to a particular type of listener.
 Most podcast hosts take a very personal and conversational tone.
 You may want to look for a show geared towards people like you — whether that’s by demographic, industry, or experience.